-A mobile air conditioner will bring you freshness wherever you want and at a lower cost.
-However, its main disadvantage is to have a hot air evacuation via a flexible pipe (supplied) which can be unattractive.
+A portable air conditioner will therefore bring you freshness wherever you want and at a lower cost.
+However, its main disadvantage is to have a hot air exhaust via a flexible pipe (supplied) which can be unattractive.

 Its main advantage is its high mobility and low price, both purchase and installation!